 The Gospel brings us into a relationship with Christ and also calls us out into our community to “love our NEIGHBOR as ourselves.”
 However, before we can start loving our neighbor, we must first know our neighbor.
 Therefore, we place a high emphasis on simply being present in our community, and specifically on our streets.
 We love living in a diverse community because it allows us to learn from each other, including people who may have grown up very differently from each other.
 Also, by seeking to truly know and love our neighbors, we can come alongside them to help meet the needs of our community in the most appropriate and dignifying manner.

 Redeemer’s worship services are in the Vine City community, which is located in the shadows of the Georgia Dome, just north of the Atlanta University Center.
-Although situated in the heart of Vine City, our congregation is also made up of folks from Washington Park, Ashview Heights, Pittsburgh, and other neighboring communities.
+Our congregation is also made up of folks from Washington Park, Ashview Heights, Pittsburgh, and other neighboring communities.
 We believe that Redeemer is called to be a parish-model church and we long for our church to be made up of friends and neighbors that we see on a regular basis.
 We want the family of Redeemer to not simply come together on Sunday to worship, but to spend time with one another throughout the week, while encouraging one another in our daily call to live as people who are loved by Jesus.

 Redeemer is a new church in our community, and being so is seeking to live out the beauty of the Gospel in a meaningful, profound, and loving manner.
 However, we are not seeking to be new or innovative in what we believe and teach, but rather are unapologetic in affirming and submitting to the theology found in the ancient creeds.